EDIT: Some information here is outdated. For the most up to date info on Amazon, click here.

 Amazon’s main focus is for the customer to have a good experience.
 So they have strict rules that sellers must comply to.
 And if you don’t follow the rules, you may get banned from selling on Amazon (forever).

-Read up on Amazon’s seller policies here, and pay attention to these key points:
+Pay attention to these key points:

 If you use Printful, then some of these points (eg. shipping speed) are beyond your control, since it’s handled by Printful.
 Startup Vitamins has edited their Printful shipping settings so that all orders from Amazon are sent with expedited shipping.
 That way they’re automatically marked as priority and fulfilled in an average of 2 business days.